aerospike-community/aerospike-zabbix/Readme.md

 4. In Configuration -> Templates section of Zabbix, click `Import` and choose aerospike_templates.xml.
 5. Add the newly imported `Template App Aerospike Service` to your Aerospike Hosts

+### Namespace Checks

+The default template contains namespace checks for the namespace `test`.
+To change this to another namespace, go to Configuration -> Templates, and click on the Discovery section of Template App Aerospike Service.
+Click on Aerospike Test Namespace Metric, and change the key to

+    aerospike_discovery[-h,{HOST.IP},-n,YOUR_NAMESPACE]

+You may also want to rename this Discovery Rule.

 ### Aerospike Zabbix Plugin